ricky40403/DSQ/README.md

 For example, the downsampling convolution layers can be quantized much (a small α), while some layers such as layer3.0.conv2 are not suitable for  quantization (a large α).
 ```

+#### Issue:
+It seems that α of weights is bigger than that of activations.
+Maybe the un-quantize batchnorm restricts the activation and cause the difference to the paper. (or someone can tell why)

 ### Update Note